autoplot/documentation/javadoc/org/das2/qstream/StreamDescriptor.md

+# org.das2.qstream.StreamDescriptor

-# org.das2.qstream.StreamDescriptorDescription of the Stream, and manages resources for the stream.
+Description of the Stream, and manages resources for the stream.

-StreamDescriptor( javax.xml.parsers.DocumentBuilderFactory factory )
+# StreamDescriptor( javax.xml.parsers.DocumentBuilderFactory factory )

 ***